Thursday 14 March 2013 Updated: 15/03 12:21

 WE HAVE had a tremendous response to the story on last week's front page about parish councils.

-Here are a few of the letters in favour of the third tier of local government.
+Here are a few of the letters from residents against having a third tier of local government.

 To have your say directly on any of these views or to post your own, visit www.facebook.com/greatparishcouncildebate